-ANTIETAM SCHOOL DISTRICT Mobile Device Insurance Information
+ANTIETAM SCHOOL DISTRICT Mobile Device Information

-Parents, guardians and students may be held financially responsible for all damage, loss or theft of the mobile device while the mobile device is in the possession, custody or control of the student, including the applicable deductible charge for each claim covered by the District insurance policy ("covered claim").
+Parents, guardians and students may be held financially responsible for all damage, loss or theft of the mobile device while the mobile device is in the possession, custody or control of the student.

-Coverage includes theft (with a police report) and accidental damage.
-Intentional damage is not covered and is determined at the sole discretion of the District.
 Repairs or replacement covered under a manufacturer's warranty will be conducted without charge.
 Accessories, power cords, cables, and protective sleeves/bags are not covered.